mottaquikarim/pycontent/content/topics/data_viz.md

 * Most importantly, *consider your audience* when crafting your story.
 * The chart type you select should accurately represent the variables you are pulling from data in a way that is clearly readable for your audience.

+## Intro to Plotting Libraries

+Let's start with where the different libraries fit in:

+* Matplotlib is the foundational data viz library in Python.
+Plotting functionality in other libraries is built on top of Matplotlib.
+Matplotlib is vastly flexible, but also quite complex.
+* Pandas plotting capabilities are limited to the basics.
+Pandas provides a way to plot using your Series or DataFrame object as a base.
+(We'll explain that shortly).
+Any bells and whistles require you to incorporate Matplotlib.
+* Seaborn specializes in statistical visualizations.
+It simplifies the creation of a collection of statistical plots, but it lacks some of the customization options that Matplotlib provides.

 ### Import Libraries & Load Data

 ```python